-Ellis, a Democrat, was the representative for Louisiana's 2nd congressional district from 1883 to 1885.
+Ellis was the representative for Louisiana’s 2nd congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Dec 1875 to Mar 1885, Ellis missed 757 of 1,827 roll call votes, which is 41.4%.
 This is much worse than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.